Just two teams remain in the hunt to be the winner of Super Bowl LIV in Tampa on February 7, 2021.

 Is it legal to bet on the Super Bowl in NJ?

 Absolutely!
-Each of New Jersey’s 17 mobile apps and 10 retail sportsbooks will offer betting on the Super Bowl.
+Each of New Jersey’s sportsbook apps and retail sportsbooks will offer betting on the Super Bowl.

 Why choose a legal online sportsbook?